mrsushilshrestha/python/README.md

 # Set (unique items only)
 unique_numbers = {1, 2, 3, 3}  # Output will be {1, 2, 3}
 Modules & Libraries 📦
 Python has a rich ecosystem of modules and libraries that extend its functionality.
-You can import built-in modules or create your own.

-Importing modules: Use import to bring in functionality from a module.
+Importing Modules: You can bring in functionality from a module.
-Creating custom modules: Save code in a .py file and import it as a module.
+Creating Custom Modules: Save your code in .py files and import them.
 Example of using a built-in library:

 python